Mirobit/bitcoin-node-manager/README.md

 6. Optional: Run `chmod -R 770 /path-to-folder/{data, src, views}`.
 Only necessary for non Apache servers (`AllowOverride All` necessary), that are publicly accessible.
 For more information, read next section.

 ### Docker
 Run can either run `docker-compose up -d` or `docker run -d -p 8000:80 -n bnm -v ${PWD}:/var/www/html php:7.4-apache` in the BNM folder.
 BNM should now be accesible under http://localhost:8000.
 You can change the port in `docker-compose.yml` or the terminal command (`8000:80`).
+The BNM folder is mounted as volumen in Docker.
+So can edit your config and update BNM at any time.
 Don't forget to set the right rpc ip in the `Config.php`
 .

 ## Security